Regulation on Associate and Undergraduate Education and Examinations

 ARTICLE 40 – (1) The provisions of this regulation are implemented by The Rector of Hacettepe University.

-**English version of this Regulation is provided for information.
-In the event of any dispute, Turkish version is binding.
+**The English version of this Regulation is provided for information only.
+In the event of any dispute, the Turkish version is binding.